Keyword Research

 Search Engines aim to return the most relevant search results for a query.
 That’s why the top organic results for “best niche product” are likely to be blog posts with recommendations and not product pages.
 In other words, search engines know that searchers are in research mode, not buying mode and thus present a set of results that are in line with their Search Intent.
 However, if you have pages with lots of backlinks but no Organic Traffic and they already target a keyword with traffic potential—another quick SEO win is to re-optimise them for Search Intent.

-Determine Search Intent in SEMRush
+Determine the Search Intent using SEO Tools

 Head Terms and Longtail Keywords